LCS Secondary School Bring-Your-Own-Device (BYOD) Guide (Revised Feb 2017)

 Who is responsible for purchasing additional software?

 LCS provides students with accounts to cloud based software such as Google Apps and Managebac.
-LCS will not install Microsoft Office and any other software required for learning on students owned computers and other devices.
+LCS will not install Microsoft Office and any other software required for learning on student-owned computers and other devices.
 If a student brings a laptop that meets the minimum technical requirements, then the student will have access to all school-provided services.
-Students may bring an iPad or an Android tablet to supplement their main laptop; however, at present, LCS does not support these devices as part of the regular school’s policy.

 Who is responsible for the maintenance and updates?

 All maintenance for the hardware device, operating system, software and/or apps purchased by the family are the responsibility of the family.
 Families should ensure quick maintenance turnaround for student devices.
-However loaner laptops are available in the Secondary School Library Hub to be used during classes.
 Moreover, It will be expected that students bring their laptop to school each day fully charged.

 How will students store and share their digital work?

-Students will have access to cloud-based storage services such as Google Apps, Dropbox and ManageBac for saving and sharing documents.
+Students will have access to cloud-based storage services such as Google Apps and ManageBac for saving and sharing documents.
 These services are available from devices with an Internet connection.

 Do I need to purchase Insurance for my BYOD device?